 We market our products to department, specialty and mass merchant retail stores in the United States.
 We also supply our outerwear to our Wilsons outlet stores and to our Wilsons e-commerce business.
-We launched a website for Andrew Marc product to further expand our e-commerce presence.
+We enhanced our website for Andrew Marc (www.andrewmarc.com) to further expand our product offerings.

 We operate our business in three segments, wholesale licensed apparel, wholesale non-licensed apparel and retail operations.
-The wholesale licensed apparel prands licensed by us from third parties.
+The wholesale licensed apparel segment includes sales of apparel brands licensed by us from third parties.
 The wholesale non-licensed apparel segment includes sales of apparel under our own brands and private label brands.
-The retail segment consists almost entirely of the Wilsons retail outlet stores we acquired in July 2008, now operating as AM Retail Group, Inc.
+The retail operations segment consists almost entirely of the operations of our Wilsons retail outlet stores.